 How do I know what seeds will grow in the ground?

 Every seed packet you buy has instructions on how far space they need when the seed is planted, estimated germination time, amount of sunlight, and zone.

 You must read this information before planting your seeds outdoors.
 They have information about growing indoors as well.

 Before you plant your seeds in your outdoor garden, it is crucial to prepare the ground.
 If the soil is hard, it can affect seed growth.

 How do you know if your garden soil is ready for seeds?

 Before sowing your seeds in the ground, you must make sure your soil is not dry or too moist.
 It is essential to know that seeds thrive on soils that are moist and loose.
 This allows the seeds to grow nicely.

-To test your garden soil, pick up a handful of dirt and squeeze it with your hand and form a bowl-like shape.
+To test your garden soil, pick up a handful of dirt, squeeze it with your hand, and form a bowl-like shape.
 Once your soil has a bowl-like shape, tap the soil and see if it breaks apart gently.
-If your soil passed this test, it is ready and in perfect condition to start your sowing process.
+If your soil passes this test, it is ready and in perfect condition to start your sowing process.